 Today , Israel Defence Industry has sizable share and emerged as a key driver for the Israel’s economy .Israel’s investment in developing its domestic defence industry has paid rich dividends.

-The Indian government owned defence production companies also miserably failed to perform to meet the growing needs for the Indian armed forces .
-As a result , India today is the largest importer of arms in the world .
+The Indian government-owned defence production companies also miserably failed to perform to meet the growing needs of the Indian armed forces.
+As a result, India today is the largest importer of arms in the world.

-After independence 1947 onwards , India was mainly dependent upon the Soviet Union for defence equipments .
-The Indian foreign policy and the proximity to Soviet bloc kept the US away from the Indian arms market .
-After the disintegration of soviet union and end of cold war , constrained the Indian government to look for other alternative sources for weapons .
+After independence 1947 onwards, India was mainly dependent upon the Soviet Union for defence equipment.
+The Indian foreign policy and the proximity to Soviet bloc kept the US away from the Indian arms market.
+After the disintegration of soviet union and end of the cold war, constrained the Indian government to look for other alternative sources for weapons.

-During this period , India had also started importing major defence equipments from European countries which mainly include United Kingdom and France .
-However the Indian government quest for self reliance with technology transfer offered a major opportunity for the Israeli defence industry .
+During this period, India had also started importing major defence equipment from European countries which mainly include the United Kingdom and France.
+However, the Indian government quest for self-reliance with technology transfer offered a major opportunity for the Israeli defence industry.

-By now , Israel had already firmly established itself as a major producer sophisticated defence platforms and also as a trusted friend .
-Israel also enjoyed admiration and tremendous goodwill amongst Indian people and political leadership .
-The convergence of strategic interest worked as a catalyst and forced the Indian leadership to open the doors for Israeli defence equipments .
+By now, Israel had already firmly established itself as a major producer sophisticated defence platforms and also as a trusted friend.
+Israel also enjoyed admiration and tremendous goodwill amongst Indian people and political leadership.
+The convergence of strategic interest worked as a catalyst and forced the Indian leadership to open the doors for Israeli defence equipment.